-The 1901 neo-baroque Neuer Marstall by Ernst von Ihne once sheltered royal horses and carriages.
-In 1918, revolutionaries hatched plans...
+The 1901 neobaroque Neuer Marstall by Ernst von Ihne once sheltered royal horses and carriages.
+In 1918 revolutionaries hatched plans to...

-This futuristic five-floor structure opens up a window on the Berlin City Palace, to be called 'Humboldt-Forum', whose reconstruction...
+This futuristic structure opens up a window on the Berlin City Palace, to be called the Humboldt Forum , the reconstruction of which has...

 Schlossplatz 1 · interesting places nearby

 The hulking 1960 State Council Building is the only remaining Schlossplatz structure from the GDR era.
-It integrates the arched portal from the demolished original Berlin City Palace from where Karl Liebknecht proclaimed a socialist republic on 9 November 1918.
+It integrates the arched portal of the original, demolished Berlin City Palace, from which Karl Liebknecht proclaimed a socialist republic on 9 November 1918.

 The colourful window in the foyer is by the artist Walter Womacka and depicts scenes from the German workers' movement.
 Somewhat ironically, the building is now used by a private international business school financed by such blue-chip corporations as Bayer, Deutsche Bank and Siemens.